Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Global existence

-Then Corollary \ref{cor:1} is a global existence result for weak solutions in the potential well $\mathcal{V}$, and we can use a similar approach in Theorem \ref{globalex} to prove this result.
+such that we can prove a global existence result in the potential well $\mathcal{V}$(i.e., Corollary \ref{cor:1}) for the weak solutions of problem \eqref{equation} by carrying out the similar proof of Theorem \ref{globalex}.
 By comparison, the global existence theorem stated in Theorem \ref{globalex}, which takes full advantage of the entire history, is a better result and more suitable for our system. \end{remark}